INVASIVE SPECIES INFORMATION

 Myxobolus cerebralis (Mc) is a parasite that infiltrates the head and spinal cartilage of fingerling trout where it multiplies rapidly, putting pressure on the organ of equilibrium.
 This causes the fish to swim erratically (whirl), and have difficulty feeding and avoiding predators, in severe cases, die.
 In severe infections, the disease can cause high rates of mortality in young-of-the-year fish.
 When an infected fish dies, millions of tiny indestructible Mc spores (each about the size of a red blood cell) are released to the water where they can survive in this "dormant" form for up to 30 years.

 Therein lies the gravity of the whirling disease problem.
 M. cerebralis is virtually indestructible -- the spore can withstand freezing and desiccation, and can survive in a stream for 20 to 30 years.
 Whirling disease is most infective to rainbow and cutthroat trout, but can infect all salmonid species, including brook trout.
+For more information, please reference the Maryland DNR Whirling Disease page.

 Felt Soles Banned